iiPythonx/acellus/README.md

 # WHATS IT DO?

 - Prevents video from pausing when you switch tabs
-- Allows opening inspect element without being booted lmao
+- Allows opening inspect element without being booted
-- Allows pasting into writing tutor (gdocs/etc)
+- Allows pasting into writing tutor
-- Removes console spam to free up some CPU
 - Should be 100% hidden from Acellus
-    - Edited version of the public code, so nothing can *really* be detected
-    - Everything that's been removed has been swapped with null or something similar
+    - All of their JS has a pinned version in this repo, they **cannot** add some sort of detection code
-    - (or acellus can just stop banning people from improving their platform)
+    - (alternatively, acellus can just stop banning people from improving their platform)

 \* **Used to allow 2x video speed, however now Acellus uses a server-side timing mechanism.**